Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Graphic of coworkers in an open office

 Office environments play a crucial role in enhancing — or lowering — employee productivity.
-Modern spaces evolve to accommodate an organization’s needs; when thoughtful changes are implemented, the office environment can enhance efficiency and teamwork.
-These benefits, of course, help build a strong company culture.
+Modern workplaces need to support different working styles, and thoughtful design changes can improve efficiency and collaboration.
+These benefits also help build a strong company culture.

-Decker-Erickson emphasized that workspaces don’t just accommodate their inhabitants — they actively participate in shaping people’s experiences.
+Decker-Erickson emphasized that workspaces don’t just accommodate their inhabitants — they actively shape people’s experiences.
 “So, when designing an office, we must be mindful of how these elements interact to create environments that support the well-being of everyone inside,” Decker-Erickson noted.

-With this in mind, consider the following ways your office may be affecting your team — and how to improve the environment for everyone’s betterment.
+With that in mind, here are ways your current office setup may be affecting your team and practical steps to improve it.

 1. Plain walls impact company morale.

 Let’s face it: Most offices are drab.
-The standard wall palette ranges from eggshell to ecru, maybe with a hint of gray thrown in for good measure.
-You don’t want to go crazy painting every wall traffic cone orange.
-But, bringing a little color into your space can make a big difference in how your employees feel about coming to work every day.
+The standard wall palette ranges from eggshell to ecru, with maybe a hint of gray thrown in for good measure.
+You don’t need to paint every wall traffic cone orange, but a little color can make a big difference in how employees feel about coming to work each day.

 Did You Know?Did you know